Celebrate Milton Keynes' 50th birthday

 Designed for under 16s, but perfect fun for the whole family - this brand new route provides the opportunity for new and younger cyclists to take part in a completely traffic free, fun-filled adventure - and see for themselves just how much fun can be had on two wheels.
-The route, taking in the beautiful Campbell Park and Willen Lake, is largely flat and scenic - but there is one hill that will put muscles to the test. enjoy looking at the wildlife around you and finishing at our family friendly event area complete with activities for children.
+The route, taking in the beautiful Campbell Park and Willen Lake, is largely flat and scenic.
+Enjoy looking at the wildlife around you and finishing at our family friendly event area complete with activities for children.

 Download Entry Form

 As we know this will be many of our participants first experience of a cycling event, we ask that all children are accompanied by an adult (one adult can be responsible for more than one child).

 All participants, including accompanying adults are required to register.
 Registrations can be made by our PDF Registration form, which can then be printed and posted back to us, or filled out digitally and emailed to [email protected]